Health & Safety at Camp Knutson

 Trained and Prepared Staff

 Our staff is heavily trained in emergency care procedures, as well as First Aid, CPR and AED.
-Our facility is fully stocked with readily accessible first-aid kits, epi-pens and other medical safety equipment (including 3 AED’s onsite).
-Our counselors carry "Fast Pack" first-aid kits with them at all times.
+Our facility is stocked with readily accessible first-aid kits, epi-pens and other medical safety equipment (including 3 AEDs onsite).
 Staff are trained to anticipate and manage risks and take proactive measures to ensure each camper is given the highest level of care possible.

 All staff and volunteers undergo background checks before interacting with campers.